kavia-common/figma-component-library-6700-6709/storybook_frontend/README.md

 # Lightweight React Template for KAVIA

-This project provides a minimal React template with a clean, modern UI and minimal dependencies.
+This project provides a minimal React template with Storybook v8 configured for React + Webpack5.

-## Features
+## Quick start

-- **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React
-- **Modern UI**: Clean, responsive design with KAVIA brand styling
-- **Fast**: Minimal dependencies for quick loading times
-- **Simple**: Easy to understand and modify
+- Install dependencies:
+  npm install

+- Start Storybook (binds 0.0.0.0:3000):
+  npm start
+  or
+  npm run start:storybook

+- Start the CRA app on port 3300 (optional): npm run start:app

+- Build Storybook:
+  npm run build-storybook

+- Run tests:
+  npm test

-## Getting Started
+## Notes

-In the project directory, you can run:

-### `npm start`
+- The Storybook CLI is installed as a devDependency and available at node_modules/.bin/storybook.

-Runs Storybook in development mode on port 3000, binding to 0.0.0.0 (for container health checks).
+- Storybook runs on http://localhost:3000 and binds to 0.0.0.0 for container health checks.
-Open http://localhost:3000 to view it in your browser.

-### `npm run start:storybook`

-Alias to start Storybook on port 3000.

-### `npm run start:app`

-Runs the original CRA dev server on port 3300 to avoid conflicts with Storybook.
+- The CRA dev server is moved to port 3300 to avoid conflicts with Storybook.

-### `npm test`

-Launches the test runner in interactive watch mode.

-### `npm run build-storybook`

-Builds Storybook for production.

-### `npm run build`

-Builds the CRA app for production to the `build` folder.

-## Customization

-### Colors

-The main brand colors are defined as CSS variables in `src/App.css`.

-### Components

-This template uses pure HTML/CSS components instead of a UI framework.
-You can find component styles in `src/App.css`.

-## Learn More

-To learn React, check out the [React documentation](https://reactjs.org/).
+- If you encounter peer dependency resolution issues, .npmrc sets legacy-peer-deps=true for install reliability.